mendix/MxPushNotifications/README.md

 Once entered tick the checkbox enabled and press restart.
 From now on your application will always start the gcm push notification system for you.

-For more information on setting up your google API then please refer to this article: (http://developer.android.com/google/gcm/gs.html)[http://developer.android.com/google/gcm/gs.html]
+For more information on setting up your google API then please refer to this article: (Google API Setup) [http://developer.android.com/google/gcm/gs.html]

 ## Creating PhoneGap app